Last Updated: November 7, 2018 11:16:35 AM PST

 How to comply with lab safety training requirements:

-- Complete the 2 required web-based eCourses below on UC Learn Center before beginning work in a laboratory facility:
+• Complete the 2 required web-based eCourses below on UC Learning Center before beginning work in a laboratory facility:

 About UC Learning Center: You must have a campus-assigned Business Systems account username and password to register and take training in the UC Learning Center.
-For information on setting up a campus affiliate account for a non-UCSD person, contact your Department Security Administrator (DSA) and ask them to create a Non-UCSD SSO account for the person via UCSD's Affiliate site.
+For information on setting up a campus affiliate account for a non-UC San Diego person, contact your Department Security Administrator (DSA) and ask them to create a Non-UC San Diego SSO account for the person via the UC San Diego Affiliate site.

 Note: Lab Safety Principles / IIPP courses completed before September 24, 2012 are not in compliance with the settlement.
 All lab staff is required to take the systemwide UC Laboratory Safety Fundamentals eCourse released by UCOP in 2013.